 8. Check the turkey is fully cooked

-Using a clean fork or skewer, pierce the thickest part of the breast and thigh.
+If you don't have a meat thermometer, using a clean fork or skewer, pierce the thickest part of the breast and thigh.
 You’ll know it’s cooked when:

 - It’s piping hot throughout